-A new stage adaptation of Louise O’Neill’s devastating novel, which shines an unflinching light on the experience of a young woman whose life is changed for ever by a horrific act of violence.
+This stage adaptation of Louise O’Neill’s devastating novel shines an unflinching light on the experience of a young woman whose life is changed forever by a horrific act of violence.

 One night in a small town in Co.
 Cork, where everyone knows everyone, things spiral terrifyingly out of control.
 What will happen now? – to Emma?
 To her family?
 To the others?

 This unmissable production demonstrates the power of gathering together to bear witness to a story as compelling as this one.
 The Everyman is enormously proud to be part of the Asking for It story together with our co-producer Landmark Productions and our partners, the Abbey Theatre and Cork Midsummer Festival.